1

 How much do student tour guide jobs pay per hour?

-As of Jul 10, 2026, the average hourly pay for student tour guide in the United States is $18.81, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average hourly pay for student tour guide in the United States is $18.81, according to ZipRecruiter salary data.
 Most workers in this role earn between $14.42 and $21.15 per hour, depending on experience, location, and employer.

-What are student tour guides?
+What is a student tour guide?

 Student tour guides are current students who lead campus tours for prospective students, their families, and other visitors.
 They share insights about campus life, academics, and resources while walking groups through important university locations.
 Student tour guides are often trained to answer questions and provide an authentic perspective on what it's like to attend the institution.
 Their role is crucial in helping visitors get a feel for the campus environment and culture.

-How does a Student Tour Guide typically collaborate with other campus departments during tours?
+How does a student tour guide typically collaborate with other campus departments during tours?

 Student Tour Guides often coordinate with various campus departments, such as admissions, housing, and academic units, to ensure accurate and up-to-date information is shared with prospective students and their families.
 They may work closely with admissions staff to tailor tours for special groups or events and refer specific questions to departmental representatives during or after tours.
 This collaborative approach helps provide visitors with a comprehensive and positive experience, while also offering guides opportunities to network and learn more about different campus resources.